jenkinsci/crowd2-plugin/README.md

 ## Requirements

-This plugin has been tested with Jenkins 1.431 and Crowd 2.3.x, but was built using Jenkins core 1.398 so it should work with Jenkins \>= 1.398.
+Current version of plugin is tested agains `Crowd 3.7`, with `Jenkins 2.289.3`.
 This plugin uses Crowd REST APIs for connecting to Crowd and therefore requires Crowd \>= 2.1
 (see <http://developer.atlassian.com/display/CROWDDEV/Crowd+REST+APIs>).